guyleonchen/Guyleonchen/README.md

 # Hi, I’m Guy Cheneval!
 Welcome.

-Motivated and detail-oriented professional with training in cybersecurity and IT fundamentals, supported by certifications in Google Cybersecurity and CompTIA Security+, plus additional study through Cisco’s Junior Cybersecurity Analyst Pathway.
-Skilled in troubleshooting, documentation, and problem-solving, with strong experience in customer service and teamwork from previous roles.
-Actively developing a portfolio of hands-on IT and cybersecurity projects.
+IT support–focused professional with training in cybersecurity and IT fundamentals, supported by CompTIA Security+, Google Cybersecurity, and Cisco Junior Cybersecurity Analyst coursework.
+Hands-on experience across Windows environments, Microsoft 365, Active Directory, and basic networking through documented lab projects and real-world technical roles.
+Strong in troubleshooting, documentation, and structured problem-solving, with customer-facing experience developed in fast-paced operational environments.

 ---